valbok/img.chk/README.md

 Following sample shows how RNG may affect to matching.
 There are 2 different images but with the same content.
 First image is a photo, second is a painted version of this photo.

-For example first iteration did not return matched images at all.
-But second returns 2 matches:
+For example, if cv2.kmeans has 100 attempts, first iteration did not return matched images at all, but second returns 2 matches:

     cv = cv2.SURF( 400 )